jsb58p/CS-441---Programming-assignment-1/README.md

 Unfortunately, in the process of these optimizations, Claude decided to remove my Quick Sort function in favor of the default Racket library sort.
 I gave Claude the function in isolation, and asked it to change the method to a custom Quick Sort.
 Within a couple of prompts, Claude was able to provide a working solution.

+The last problem I noticed was that when I gave the program an input file containing a large number of (value frequency) pairs, the output would not be sorted.
+I was out of responses with Claude and running out of time, so I used ChatGPT to use the same method of traversing a vector instead of the hash in order to get sorted output.

 ---